-processes are rec rom home. configured to the extent possible to increase opportunities for employees to Altern ate, staggered or shift schedules have been instituted to maximize physical distancing. opera tions staff, collect ng players, coaching staff, medical staff, broadcast staff, facility staff, and ively referred to as "employees") have been told not to come to work if sick, o a person who has COVID-19.
+processes are rec rom home. configured to the extent possible to increase opportunities for employees to Altern ate, staggered or shift schedules have been instituted to maximize physical distancing.
+All employees (including players, coaching staff, medical staff, broadcast staff, facility staff, and operations staff, collectively referred to as "employees") have been told not to come to work if sick, or if they are exposed to a person who has COVID-19.
 Symptom checks are conducted before employees, players and any visitors may enter the workspace.
 Checks must include a check-in concerning cough, shortness of breath or fever and any other symptoms the employee may be experiencing.
-These checks can be done remotely of in person upon the individuals' arrival.
+These checks can be done remotely or in person upon the individuals' arrival.
 A temperature check should be done at the worksite if feasible. consis isolate workp quarai tent with COVID- themselves at holace exposure to ntined employees have been addition that one or more employees or players test positive for or has symptoms 19 (case), the employer has a plan or protocol in place to have the case(s) ome and require the immediate self-quarantine of all employees that had a o the case(s).
-The employer's plan should consider a protocol for all s to have access to or be tested for COVID-19 in order to determine whether onal workplace exposures, which may require additional COVID-19 control All employees and players are offered, at no cost, a cloth face covering.
-The covering is worn by the employee at all times during the workday when in contact or likely to come into contact with others, except that during physical activity, practices, and games, players may remain mask-free.
+The employer's plan should consider a protocol for all s to have access to or be tested for COVID-19 in order to determine whether onal workplace exposures, which may require additional COVID-19 control the en nployee at all tim yers are offered, at no cost, a cloth face covering.
+The covering is worn by nes during the workday when in contact or likely to come into contact with ng physical activity, practices, and games, players may remain mask-free.
 In the event that 3 or more cases are identified within the workplace within a span of 14 days the employer should report this cluster to the Long Beach Department Health and Human Services at 562-570-INFO.
 Emplo yees are instruct ed to wash their face coverings daily.
 Any w orkstations withir n the facility are separated by at least six feet.
 Consider periodic testing of employees and players, as appropriate, to mitigate the risk of the spread of COVID-19.
-Employers are responsible for providing testing at no charge to employees and players.
-Teams have submitted facility specific plans for holding spectator-free sporting events to the Long Beach Department of Health and Human Services at least 2 weeks prior to holding such events. r rooms, weight r ently, on the follov rooms, training rooms, restrooms and other common areas are disinfected wing schedule: 0 Locker rooms 0 Weight rooms 0 Training rooms 0 Restrooms 0 Other Disinfe ectant and related d supplies are available to employees at the following location(s): Hand sanitizer effective e against COVID-19 is available to all employees at the following location(s):
+Employers are responsible for providing testing at no charge to employees and players. facility specific plans for holding spectator-free sporting events to the Long lealth and Human Services at least 2 weeks prior to holding such events. r rooms, weight r ently, on the follov rooms, training rooms, restrooms and other common areas are disinfected wing schedule: 0 Locker rooms 0 Weight rooms 0 Training rooms 0 Restrooms 0 Other Disinfe ectant and related d supplies are available to employees at the following location(s): Hand sanitizer effective e against COVID-19 is available to all employees at the following location(s):